eslamanter/it-is-about-time/README.md

 # It's About Time
-"It's About Time" - version 3.1 is a counter programmed for counting down as a timer and counting up as a stopwatch.
+It's About Time v3.1 is a counter programmed for counting down as a timer and counting up as a stopwatch.

 To activate the timer, reset the numbers of HH:MM:SS to the needed duration and start counting observing the progress bar.
 To play an alarm and show a specific message after the specified duration, enter its text content in the text box.